-24. The Tribunal in Mormugao Port Trust, explained that public private partnerships between the Government/Public Enterprises and Private parties are in the nature of joint venture, where two or more parties come together to carry out a specific economic venture, and share the profits arising from such venture.
+- The Tribunal in Mormugao Port Trust, explained that public private partnerships between Government/Public Enterprises and Private parties are in the nature of joint venture, where two or more parties come together to carry out a specific economic venture, and share the profits arising from such venture.
 Such public private partnerships are at times described as collaboration, joint venture, consortium or joint undertaking.
 Regardless of the name or the legal form in which the same are conducted, they are essentially in the nature of partnership with each co-venturer contributing some of the resources for the furtherance of the joint business activity.
-The Tribunal held that such public private partnerships meet the test laid down by the

-Supreme Court in Faqir Chand Gulati v.
-Uppal Agencies Pvt.
-Ltd., for ascertaining whether or not the arrangement is one of joint venture.

-25. The Civil Appeal filed by the Department (Commissioner v.
-Mormugao Port Trust) against the aforesaid decision of the Tribunal was dismissed by the Supreme Court both on the ground of delay as well as on merits and the judgment is reported in 2018 (19) G.S.T.L.
-J118 (S.C.).

-26. There is no dispute that the joint venture in the present case has been constituted in terms of the Contract, which is a contractual arrangement between the Government of India, the appellant, ONGC and RIL.
-The said joint venture was entered into for maximizing the extraction of crude petroleum/natural gas from the identified blocks and to share the profits from the venture.
-The management committee comprising of representatives of the Government of India, the appellant, ONGC and RIL undertook all the strategic, financial and other operative decisions with respect to the venture.
+The Tribunal held that such public private partnerships meet the test laid down by the Supreme Court in Faqir Chand Gulati vs. Uppal Agencies Pvt Ltd, for ascertaining whether or not the arrangement is one of joint venture. - 25.
+The Civil Appeal filed by the Department (Commissioner vs. Mormugao Port Trust) against the aforesaid decision of the Tribunal was dismissed by the Supreme Court both on the ground of delay as well as on merits and the judgment is reported in 2018 (19) GSTL J 118 (SC). - There is no dispute that the joint venture in the present case has been constituted in terms of the Contract, which is a contractual arrangement between the Government of India, the Appellant, ONGC and RIL.
+The said joint venture was entered into for maximizing the extraction of crude petroleum/natural gas from the identified blocks and to share the profits venture.
+The management comprising of representatives of the Government of India, the Appellant, ONGC and RIL undertook all the strategic, financial and other operative decisions with respect to the venture.
 Thus, all the pre-requisites of being a joint venture are clearly met.
-In this backdrop, it is clearly impermissible to hold that the contribution made by a coventurer (partner) in the course or furtherance of the joint-venture is a service rendered to the joint venture for a consideration.
-It is not in dispute that in a partnership or a joint venture, whatever a partner does for the furtherance of the business, he does so common pool required for running of the enterprise.
-There is no contractor-contractee or principal-agent relationship between the co-venturer and the joint-venture, which is a pre-requisite for a service to be liable to tax under the Finance Act.

-27. As is evident from the submissions made by the Department, the decision of the Tribunal rendered on 11-6-2020 in the appellants case has been assailed on the grounds that :
+In this backdrop, it is clearly impermissible to hold that the contribution made by a co-venturer (partner) in the course or furtherance of the joint-venture is a service rendered to the joint venture for a consideration.
+It is not in dispute that in a partnership or a joint venture, whatever a partner does for the furtherance of the business, he does so also for advancing his own interest, as he has a stake in the venture.
+All the resources contributed by the partners enter into a common pool required for running of the enterprise.
+There is no or principal-agent relationship contractor-contractee between the co-venturer and the joint-venture, which is a pre-requisite for a service to be liable to tax under the Finance Act. - 27.
+As is evident from the submissions made by the Department, the decision of the Tribunal rendered on 11.06.2020 in the Appellants case has been assailed on the grounds that: